443eb9/bevy_entitiles/README.md

 The wave function collapse algorithm is also fast.
 XD

 In the following case, each tile has at least one corresponding color gap with its neighboring tiles.

+**Notice: The funtionality of visualizing the process of wfc was removed in 0.2.6**

 <div>
 	<img src="./docs/imgs/wfc.gif" width="500px">